easytarget/microPyEZfonts/latin-1/README.md

 # The list
 ----------------------

-Fonts as of May 14, 2024, organised by height.
+Fonts as of Jun 4, 2024, organised by height.
 ```
   1px:
     spleen_5x8.............
 Spleen small display (supplemental)